REMEDY : BNSSG referral pathways & Joint Formulary

 • Following delivery women should reduce their Levothyroxine back to their usual pre-pregnancy dose and have a blood test to check TSH at 6 weeks post-partum.

-• Breast feeding is completely safe.
+• Breast feeding is safe.

 Referral